neeer4j/SuperDesk/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the `LICENSE` file for full text and details.
+GPL-3.0 is a copyleft license — if you redistribute or modify this project you must keep it under GPL-3.0.
+For alternative commercial licensing options, contact the project maintainers.

 ---